ENVIRONMENT

 CLIMATE CHANGE: ACTIONS

-- Have suppliers, responsible for 12.5% of our emissions from “purchased goods and services,” set SBTi goals by 2028
+• Have suppliers, responsible for 12.5% of our emissions from “purchased goods and services,” set Science-Based Targets initiative (SBTi) goals by 2028

-We will expand our greenhouse gas reduction efforts to include scope 3 emissions (supply chain emissions) and work with our suppliers to support the carbon transition.
+We will expand the coverage of our scope 3 reporting and work with our suppliers to support the carbon transition.

 Calculating Our GHG Emissions Volume